ZaikovEvgeni/school-cv/cv.md

  ## ABOUT MYSELF:

-  1.I am constantly improving myself
+  1. I am constantly improving myself
-  2.I love to learn new things
+  2. I love to learn new things
-  3.I learn new things easy
+  3. I learn new things easy

 ## MY SKILLS: